Cross Bronx Expressway: Route description

-The Cross Bronx Expressway begins at the eastern end of the Alexander Hamilton Bridge as a continuation of the Trans-Manhattan Expressway and officially designated as both I-95 and US 1.
+The Cross Bronx Expressway begins at the eastern end of the Alexander Hamilton Bridge, officially designated as both I-95 and US 1.
 Immediately after coming off the bridge, there is an interchange with the Major Deegan Expressway (I-87) for Yankee Stadium and points upstate.
 The highway soon intersects with Webster Avenue at a partial interchange allowing eastbound vehicles to exit and westbound ones to enter.
 Northbound US 1 leaves the Cross Bronx Expressway at this exit.
-About 1.5 mi later, the expressway has a pair of closely spaced interchanges for New York State Route 895 (NY 895, Sheridan Boulevard) and the Bronx River Parkway.
+About 1.5 mi later, the expressway has a pair of closely spaced interchanges for NY 895 (Sheridan Boulevard) and the Bronx River Parkway.
 The exit for Sheridan Boulevard is an incomplete interchange and allows access from northbound and to southbound I-95 only.